MekhyW/HRL/README.md

 - **Pub/Sub Topics**: The language supports a publish/subscribe model for communication between different components of a system, where modules or components can publish messages (events) to specific topics and subscribe to receive messages from topics of interest.

 - **Context Switching Mechanism**: Components can easily adapt to different contexts or environments by switching between different sets of rules or behaviors based on the current context or state of the system.

-- **Session Management**: Built-in support is provided for managing active user sessions and maintaining state across multiple interactions.
-Topics can be used to store and retrieve the associated data for each session, and components can be session-aware.
-This includes error handling, since errors can also be isolated to not affect the entire system.

 - **Setup-Loop by Default**: Programs by default run in an infinite main loop after setup, allowing for continuous execution and monitoring of the system.